4 Of The Most Common Problems with Inquiry-Based Learning and How to Solve Them

 - they feel like other students have “picked better topics” and are regretting their choice

 It is important to address these issues with respect and compassion.
 It is an overwhelming feeling to have when you put your heart and soul into an idea only to find out it is no longer feasible.
 Similarly, it can be frustrating for a teacher to think that he or she has made a plan with students, only to hear them want to “change” their idea.
-These are common problems that pop up more frequently than you might think!
+These are common problems with inquiry that pop up more frequently than you might think!

 If students feel overwhelmed by their information, or are having trouble understanding it, go through it with them.
 Sort through the information they’ve gathered.
 Get knee-deep in the trenches with them.
 Provide more structure for them by offering a checklist, graphic organizer, sectioned binder, or other organizational tools that can help them organize and structure their information.
 Let them choose what will work for them, and hopefully this will alleviate some of these common problems.